Excel London: Triathlon

 The Virgin Active London Triathlon is held at Excel London on an annual basis, with the cycling and running legs taking place within and around the venue and the swim taking place in Royal Victoria Dock, adjacent to Excel.

 Tennis

 Excel will host the inaugural Ultimate Tennis Showdown grand final in December 2023, a series of exhibition matches held during the professional tennis off-season.

 Motorsport

 The Formula E London ePrix was held with two back to back races at Excel, in July 2021 with part of the circuit running around the arena and part of the circuit in the exhibition hall itself.
 It was also due to be held in 2020, however the event was cancelled after the Excel was repurposed as a temporary NHS hospital named NHS Nightingale, to deal with the Coronavirus pandemic.
-It held the final two rounds of the 2022–23 Formula E World Championship, after holding the penultimate round in 2022.
+After holding the penultimate round in 2022, it held the season finales from 2023 to 2026.